 How It Sets Up “The Boys” Season 5

 All roads now lead to confrontation.
-“Gen V” ends with a new hope and a new resistance.
-If “The Boys” Season 4 was Vought’s peak, Season 5 will probably be its unravelling.
-It’s the moment the children of V rise against their gods.
+Indeed, “Gen V” ends not with closure, but ignition.
+It’s a new hope, a new rebellion, and a new generation ready to burn the old gods down.
+If “The Boys” Season 4 marked Vought’s peak, Season 5 is shaping up to be its reckoning.

 Will There Be A “Gen V” Season 3?